sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 The contents of the drop counters will be added to Counters DB by flex counters.

 ## 3.2 Config DB
-We'll add two new tables to Config DB:
+We'll add three new tables to Config DB:
 * DEBUG_COUNTER to track which counters have been configured and for what purpose
     * At this point the only supported type is PACKET_DROP
 * PACKET_DROP_COUNTER to save drop counters that have been configured by the user
+* PACKET_DROP_COUNTER_RULE to save rules that are associated with user configured drop counters

 ### 3.2.1 DEBUG_COUNTER Table
 Example: